kurt-krueckeberg/language-translation-dictionary-lookup/docs/config.md

 ## Configuration

-Copy `src/sample-config.xml` to the root directory of your application as `config.x,l` and modify it with your Systran Pro or DEEPL API key(s).
+Copy `src/sample-config.xml` to the root directory of your application as `config.xml` and modify it with your Systran Pro or DEEPL API key(s).

 Tne .xml file looks like this: